aws-samples/automate-centralized-deployment-sagemaker-studio/README.md

-# Best practices for provisioning Amazon SageMaker Studio
+# Automate Centralized Deployment of Amazon SageMaker Studio with AWS Service Catalog

-This repository includes reference architecture and cloud formation templates for provisioning SageMaker Studio.
-We use Service Catalog to set up and provision users.
-Diagram below showcases two flows that are supported, Cloud Admin and Data Scientist flows.
+This repository includes reference architecture and cloud formation templates for provisioning SageMaker Studio as covered in the blog post here *(link to the post once published)*.
+We use AWS Service Catalog to set up SageMaker Studio and provision Studio users.
+The diagram below showcases two flows that are supported in this architecture, Cloud Admin and Data Scientist.

 ![Alt Flow Diagram](images/flow_diagram.png?raw=true "Flow Diagram")